glenlong/wedding/src/content/posts/wedding-speech-heaven.md

 This involves filtering the ideas through the prism of your main theme.
 Viewed in this way some ideas just won't fit but that's fine.
 Don't throw them out – you might find a way to  make them work or you may decide to change your structure.

 This step is also where you will start looking for opportunities to add humour to your speech.
-Most wedding speeches can be enhanced by the use of humour and of course some – such as the best man speech – are generally expected to be funny.
+Most wedding speeches can be enhanced by the use of humour and of course some – such as the Best Man speech – are generally expected to be funny.

 Finding the humour is not about cramming other people's jokes into the speech but about highlighting genuinely amusing chapters from the person's life and also finding unusual or unexpected connections between different pieces of information.